OutSystems/docs-product/src/migration-to-odc/code-patterns/arch-server-action.md

 # Asset consuming an ODC application Server Action

 A dependency to a Server Action is a strong dependency, and in ODC, dependencies to other Apps must be weak dependencies.
-This means that it’s not possible to consume Server Actions from other Apps, only from Libraries.
+This means that it isn't possible to consume Server Actions from other Apps, only from Libraries.

 ## How to solve